mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 2) Thread properties

-    Enter 700 or a higher number for "Number of Threads", this will simulate a number of users hitting your app service endpoint simultaneously.
+    Number of Threads: 700.
+This will simulate a number of users hitting your app service endpoint simultaneously.

     The ramp-up period tells JMeter how long it will take to "ramp-up" to the full number of threads chosen, by default is set to 1 second.